Films on the Kanopy Platform Available for Request

 Effective July 1, Western faculty, staff, and students will be able to request Kanopy films for purchase (similar to the Libraries’ current practice of accepting book and DVD purchase requests).
 As before, Kanopy films will be discoverable via OneSearch, which will then direct users to an online request form.
 The Libraries will accept requests from faculty, staff, and students until the budget for each quarter has been expended.
 Because funding is limited, requests will be evaluated based on their relevance to specific coursework.

 This new approach to Kanopy films is part of a broader library effort to revise and clarify media acquisition policies and guidelines.
-This fall, Western users can expect a new webpage summarizing the results of this work, including any changes from current practice.
+A summary of these policies and guidelines is available on the Libraries’ website.

 One Kanopy “view” was equivalent to watching thirty seconds of a film.